-• LACROSSE BALLS - All game balls must include labeling which states "meets NOCSAE standard".
+Lacrosse Balls - All game balls must include labeling which states "meets NOCSAE standard".
+A lime green ball has been added as an approved color.
 Because this is a risk minimization issue, the NFHS rules committee adopted the following situations and rulings regarding this NOCSAE labeling requirement:

 1.5 Situation A - The officials arrive and find the balls provided by the home Team A are not marked "meets NOCSAE standard".
 The home team (a) asks the visiting Team B to provide legal balls, or (b) no legal balls are available.
-Ruling A - Technical foul on A, award the opening faceoff to B and continue to game.
+Ruling A - Technical foul on A, award the opening faceoff to B and continue the game.
 Ruling B - The standards are established to minimize risk and if no legal balls are available, the game cannot be played.
 The situation should be reported to the conference, league or state association.